What to Do in Bruges in One Day: The Ultimate Guide

 This is the best place to witness Bruges’ rich past as a trading town.
-Your eyes will be drawn to the impressive Provinciaal Hof, next to which you’ll find the tourist information centre.
+Your eyes will be drawn to the impressive Provinciaal Hof, next to which you’ll find the tourist information center.
 This square used to be used as place for trading.
 As you’ll notice, since Bruges is such a picturesque town, there are many free things to do in this list.

 On this square, which lays right next to the Markt, I didn’t just spot a few scarily realistic living statues, but also a wedding.
 Not surprising, since this is where you’ll find the town hall, which houses the grandiose Gothic hall.
 Couples still get married here every day!

 De Brugse Vrij

 You can visit with the same ticket, which makes it a great deal.
 The previous court of Bruges is located next to the town hall, and I’m not sure if I’ve ever seen a greater contrast than this.
 Where the Gothic hall is light and shiny, the Renaissance hall in De Brugse Vrij is dark and moody.

 The structure, of which building commenced in 944, was broken down after the second French invasion of 1799.
 The ruins lay undiscovered until the hotel was built.
-They can no be visited for free, just ask the friendly doorman upon your entrance of the hotel.
+They can be visited for free, just ask the friendly doorman upon your entrance of the hotel.

 Walplein, Simon Stevinplein + De Halve Maan

 The Begijnhof is small, but fun.
-It’s a community of charming white houses dating back to the sixteenth to eighteenth century, home to nuns.
+It’s a community of charming white houses dating back to the 16th to 18th century, home to nuns.
 One of the houses, ‘het Begijnhuisje’, functions as a museum and can be visited for only €2.

 Adjacent to the Begijnhof lies Minnewater, a lake – and possibly the most romantic spot in all of Bruges.
 Although it is the star of a rather dark myth.
 After the execution of a governor of Bruges in 1488 the lake is cursed: it will forever be the home to a flock of swans.

 The decors are recreated with an eye for detail, and I really enjoyed my visit.
 It costs €4 to visit.
 Take your time and take in all the amazing details.
 This is also a great example of one of the top things to do in Bruges when its raining.

 This museum was closed when I visited Bruges.
 Such a shame!
 But behind the museum you’ll find a park that transports you back in time to the Middle Ages.
 The canals, gardens and stone bridge look like an absolute fairytale.
 Cherry on top was the fact two young girls played flute and violin.
 Lovely!

-In the city centre you’ll strubbel over the many chocolate makers (I read there’s over fifty of them).
+In the city centre you’ll stumble over the many chocolate makers (I read there’s over 50 of them).
 And obviously it’s a crime against humanity to not support local economy and taste some chocolates, right?